-The Open Charge Alliance (OCA) is a global consortium of public and private EV infrastructure leaders that have come together to promote open standards including OCPP and the Open Smart compliance of communication protocols in the EV charging infrastructure and related standards through collaboration, education, testing and certification.
-Its membership includes more than 50 participants spanning all sectors of the industry, including charging equipment manufacturers, software and systems providers, charging network operators and research organizations.
+The Open Charge Alliance (OCA) is a global consortium of public and private EV infrastructure leaders that have come together to promote open standards, including compliance of EV charging communication protocols and related standards through collaboration, education, testing and certification.
+Its membership includes more than 50 participants spanning all sectors of the industry, including charging equipment manufacturers, software and systems providers, charging network operators, and research organizations.

-Charging Protocol (OSCP).
+OCPP and the Open Smart Charging Protocol (OSCP).
 OCA provides open and interoperable communication protocols for EV charging infrastructure to support the functionality needed by today's advanced charge management systems.
 Its mission is to foster global development, adoption and